manish-ux/MVP-Demo/README.md

 # MVP-Demo
-# This project converts the content of pdf into the json format.
+# This project first converts the content of pdf into image format and then into the json format.